 The Wall Street Journal’s analysis of census data and its findings shared by the journal show interesting and beneficial tradeoffs people struck by moving from the coast to the Inland Empire.

 For instance, they could find more space for less money compared to Los Angeles County and San Francisco.
 It was because home prices in both areas were significantly higher than those in the Empire.

 Earlier this year, we reported about Ontario, CA, becoming a new homebuilding hotspot in California.
 Multiple factors trigger the residential housing boom, the pandemic being one of them.

 “The recent data from Federal Reserve of St. Louis shows job postings were up 8.3% from a year ago in Riverside County and San Bernardino County.
 That represents the highest growth in the nation.
 New home communities serve the families of these workers, as well as families moving from coastal regions and urban centers looking for affordability and more space.”Caitlyn Lai-Valenti, senior marketing director for Brookfield Residential

 Priced out of L.A.

-We will report further on the latest demographic changes shaping up in the Inland Empire.
-Last week we shared the news about Leal Master Plan for a 160-acre Leal property in Eastvale being termed as the next big business opportunity in the empire.
+We will report further on the latest demographic changes shaping the Inland Empire.
+Last week we shared the news about Leal Master Plan for a 160-acre Leal property in Eastvale, being termed the next big business opportunity in the Empire.